run-ai/docs/docs/manage-ai-initiatives/adapting-ai-initiatives.md

 # Adapting AI initiatives to your organization

 AI initiatives refer to advancing research, development, and implementation of AI technologies.
 These initiatives represent your business needs and involve collaboration between individuals, teams, and other stakeholders.
 AI initiatives require compute resources and a methodology to effectively and efficiently use those compute resources and split them among the different AI initiatives stakeholders.
-The building blocks of AI compute resources are GPUs, CPUs, and CPU memory, which are built into nodes (servers) and can be further grouped into node pools.
-Nodes and node pools are part of a Kubernetes Cluster.
+The building blocks of AI [compute resources](../workloads-in-runiai/workload-assets/compute-resources.md) are GPUs, CPUs, and  memory, which are built into [nodes](../manage-ai-initiatives/managing-your-resources/nodes.md) (servers) and can be further grouped into [node pools](../manage-ai-initiatives/managing-your-resources/node-pools.md).
+Nodes and node pools are part of a Kubernetes cluster.

 To manage AI initiatives in Run:ai you should:

 * Map your organization and initiatives to projects and optionally departments
 * Map compute resources (node pools and quotas) to projects and optionally departments
 * Assign users (e.g. AI practitioners, ML engineers, Admins) to projects and departments

 ## Mapping your organization

-The way you map your AI initiatives and organization into Run:ai projects and departments should reflect your organization’s structure and Project management practices.
+The way you map your AI initiatives and organization into Run:ai [projects](./managing-your-organization/projects.md) and [departments](./managing-your-organization/departments.md) should reflect your organization’s structure and Project management practices.
 There are multiple options, and we provide you here with 3 examples of typical forms in which to map your organization, initiatives, and users into Run:ai, but of course, other ways that suit your requirements are also acceptable.

 ### Based on individuals